ippontech/blog-usa/posts/my-journey-with-creating-my-first-slackbot.md

 ### How I Was Able To Solve The Scheduling A Future Post Bug Issue

-I chose to go another route and do some research and digging into the Javascript date and time function.
-After my research, I came up with an idea to use an integer for the `post_at:` value, and replace the `tomorrow.getTime() / 1000` in the code snippet below.
+I chose to go another route and do some research and digging into the JavaScript date and time function.
+After some digging, I came up with an idea to use an integer for the `post_at:` value, and replace the `tomorrow.getTime() / 1000` in the code snippet below.

 ``` javascript
 // Time to post message, in Unix Epoch timestamp format